leegusckd/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/leegusckd/Portfolio/blob/main/Images/apps.jpg"> **[Mobile App Profitability](https://github.com/leegusckd/Appstore_analysis)**

 An in-depth look at the most profitable mobile apps on IOS/Google Play.
-The most popular genres and categories for mobile apps are identified, providing insights on what kind of apps will attract the most number of users.
+The most popular genres and categories for mobile apps are identified, providing insights on what kind of apps will attract the greatest number of users.

 #